provide

 @provide(scope=Scope.REQUEST)

-def get_a(self) -> Iterable[A]:
+def get_connection(self) -> Iterable[Connection]:

-exc = yield a
+exc = yield conn

 # exc will be None if an exception has not occurred